 These important moments should not be taken for granted as they brings about a multitude of benefits for a family.
 Spending quality time together can elevate a person’s mood.
 It also provides the best opportunity to talk about important matters and to clarify any misunderstandings between family members.
+Anything can qualify as family time, and doesn’t have to be a trip to Chuck E Cheeze or anything fancy.
+The simpler, the better.
 Family time allows its members to bond.
 It improves and strengthens familial relationships.

 If it’s impossible for all family members to eat dinner together every night, then having lunch at the parents’ home can be a great alternative.
 The important thing is to set a regular time where the members of the family can stay in touch with each other’s lives.